The House of Care has been created out of a need to change the way we deal with long term conditions (LTCs).

 - Management continuity: a coherent approach to the management of a person’s condition(s) and care which spans different services, achieved through people and providers drawing up collaborative care plans.

 - Relational continuity: having a consistent relationship between a person, family, and carers and one or more providers over time (and providers having consistent relationships with each other), so that people are able to turn to known individuals to coordinate their care.

-Personal level: how the House of Care gives professionals on the front line a framework for what they need to do along with the people for whom they provide care and other providers, and ask local commissioners to secure for them (i.e. care planning to jointly select the particular services which will help a particular person achieve their goals).
+Personal level: how the House of Care gives professionals on the front line a framework for what they need to do along with the people for whom they provide care and other providers, and ask local commissioners to secure for them (i.e. based around care planning discussions to jointly select the particular services which will help a particular person achieve their goals).

 Local/community level: how can local health economies make sure that the House of Care involves a ‘whole system’ approach to provision of services, including ‘more than medicine’ offers (community links with social care, housing, transport, employment etc).
 This will need commissioners to decide on:

-- Which: Which populations of people with LTCs require a customised House of Care approach due to their particular care needs, and how will they be identified (e.g. risk stratification approaches, GP disease register, frailty index etc)
+- Which: Which populations of people with LTCs require a customised House of Care approach due to their particular care needs, and how will they be identified (e.g. risk stratification approaches, GP disease register, frailty index etc).

-- Where, When, and Whom: Decide the local model of care i.e. where and when will all the components of the house be delivered for each group of people, and by whom.
+- Where, When, and Whom: Decide the local model of care i.e. where and when will all the components of the House be delivered for each group of people, and by whom.

 - How: Write the specification of how to achieve this including the financial model that will support what needs to be done (tariffs, contracts, incentives etc that match the model of care).